A guide for How to Host a Wonderful Christmas Eve Dinner! Christmas dinner, traditions and setting a charming table!

 It’s not dinner without dessert!
 We’re all about the sweetness after a savory meal.
 There are so many incredible options for Christmas desserts!

 A classic southern dessert is coconut cake.
-We make a version of southern coconut cake in this Lodge Legacy cast iron fluted cake pan.
+We make it in this Lodge Legacy cast iron fluted cake pan.
 Top it with boiled frosting topped with coconut!
 It’s delicious and festive for Christmas.
-We served it on a footed cake stand and it looked like a centerpiece for the table!
+We served it on a footed cake stand, which looked like a centerpiece for the table!

 Also, our spicy gingerbread cookies are very good too!